danieltrolezi/laravel-app/README.md

 #### Planned Enhancements:

-* Logging and Open Telemetry: For enhanced application monitoring
+* Logging and Open Telemetry
-* CI/CD;
+* CI/CD
-* Parallel Test Execution: For faster testing cycles
 * Static Code Analysis
+* Parallel Test Execution
 * MongoDB

 By leveraging this base application, you can benefit from a well-structured foundation that promotes efficient and maintainable development practices for your Laravel projects.